oric-software/glOric/docs/introduction.md

 For glOric to know the number of points that are stored in this array, it has to be indicated in the `nbPoints` variable.
 The maximum number of points is configured througb the constant named `NB_MAX_POINTS` defined in file `glOric_vXY.h`.
-In any circumstance, you must ensure that the value contained in the `nbPoints` variable is lower than the value of `NB_MAX_POINTS`.
+In any circumstance, you must ensure that the value contained in the `nbPoints` variable is lower than the value of `NB_MAX_POINTS` (which can't be greater or equal to 256).
 Memory corruption can occur if this constraint is not respected.

 Once points of interest of the scene are given to glOric, we can refer to them through their index to tell glOric where to draw particles, segments and faces.